The Daves

 Garry Lee

-Garry, another Philadelphian, replaced Jerry Goetz as bass player and was a member of The Daves from 1989-1992.
+Garry, another Philadelphian, replaced Jerry Getz as bass player and was a member of The Daves from 1989-1992.
 More recently, he was a member of June Rich, which apparently disbanded in December of 1998.
+He is currently playing with Deb Callahan.

 Michael (Mike) Mennies - Keyboards, Vocals, Electronic sound effects